 What is it?

-The Farm to School initiative offers two pilot programs to schools in the Headwaters Region:
+The Farm to School initiative offers three programs throughout the Headwaters Region:

 Education Workshops where local farmers visit classrooms from kindergarten to grade 6, discussing farming and facilitating hands-on activities with curriculum connections and extension activities.